caioraposo/Turdus-Project/README.md

 *	Göteborgs Naturhistoriska Museum, Gothenbur, SE ([GNM-Av.ex.](http://www.gnm.se/)).

-* The authors would like to acknowledge support from [Science for Life Laboratory](https://www.scilifelab.se/), the National Genomics Infrastructure, [NGI](https://www.scilifelab.se/platforms/ngi/), and [Uppmax](https://www.scilifelab.se/facilities/uppnex/) for providing assistance in massive parallel sequencing and computational infrastructure.
+* The authors acknowledge support from [Science for Life Laboratory](https://www.scilifelab.se/), the Knut and Alice Wallenberg Foundation, the National Genomics Infrastructure funded by the Swedish Research Council [NGI](https://www.scilifelab.se/platforms/ngi/), and Uppsala Multidisciplinary Center for Advanced Computational Science for assistance with massively parallel sequencing (alternatively genotyping) and access to [Uppmax](https://www.scilifelab.se/facilities/uppnex/) computational infrastructure.

 * We also would like to thank [Mats Töpel](http://matstopel.se/), for his support with bioinformatics computer cluster [Albiorix](http://albiorix.bioenv.gu.se/) at the Department of Biological and Environmental Sciences, University of Gothenburg and his constructive advice that greatly helped to improve this repository and data process.